 The County uses a biennial budget on a calendar-year basis.
 The County Council approved the final budget for 2021-2022 (the "2021-2022 Adopted Budget") in November 2020.
 At the beginning of the County Executive's budget development process, a General Fund deficit of approximately \$150 million was projected for the 2021-2022 biennium.
-The 2021-2022 Adopted Budget eliminated this deficit by finding efficiencies in service delivery, eliminating staff positions, using revenue from charging utilities rent for the use of the right-of-way on County-owned land recently upheld by the State Supreme Court, reducing growth in employee compensation, utilizing higher than projected 2020 year-end balances, and using reserves.
-The 2021-2022 Adopted Budget lowers the projected year-end 2022 unreserved General Fund balance from its current 8% (the maximum set by policy) to 6% (the minimum set by policy).
+The 2021-2022 Adopted Budget eliminated this deficit by finding efficiencies in service delivery, eliminating staff positions, using revenue from charging utilities rent for the use of the right-of-way on County-owned land (as upheld by the State Supreme Court in 2020), reducing growth in employee compensation, utilizing higher than projected 2020 year-end balances, and using reserves.
+The 2021-2022 Adopted Budget lowered the projected year-end 2022 unreserved General Fund balance from 8% (the maximum set by policy) to 6% (the minimum set by policy).
 The 6% level previously occurred in the years following the Great Recession.
 The 2021-2022 Adopted Budget appropriated \$5.9 million out of the Rainy Day Reserve Fund to bridge some County COVID-19 relief programs between eligibility timelines for federal stimulus packages.
-If the economic recovery continues, it is likely the County will be able to refill the Rainy Day Reserve Fund during the 2021-2022 biennium.
+Since that time, federal stimulus funding has allowed the County to increase its reserves from \$100 million in the 2021-2022 Adopted Budget to a projected \$130 million at the end of 2022.

 Upon the President's emergency declaration in response to COVID-19, the County became eligible to access the Federal Emergency Management Agency ("FEMA") Public Assistance program to support certain extraordinary operating costs incurred.
-The County also received funding under the American Rescue Plan Act of 2021 (the "American Rescue Plan Act") and the Coronavirus Aid, Relief, and Economic Stabilization Act (the "CARES Act"), including additional FEMA funding, Coronavirus Relief Fund appropriations, additional Community Development Block Grants, and transit, airport, and other funding.
-The County received a direct allocation of \$261.6 million in Coronavirus Relief Funds (through the CARES Act) to pay for necessary expenditures incurred due to the public health emergency that were not included in the County's budget and other more targeted funding, as well as \$437.0 million in Coronavirus Local Fiscal Recovery Funds (through the American Rescue Plan Act).
+The County also received funding under the American Rescue Plan Act of 2021 (the "American Rescue Plan Act"), the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 ("CRRSAA"), and the Coronavirus Aid, Relief, and Economic Stabilization Act (the "CARES Act"), including additional FEMA funding, Coronavirus Relief Fund appropriations, additional Community Development Block Grants, and transit, airport, and other funding.
+The County received a direct allocation of \$261.6 million in Coronavirus Relief Funds (through the CARES Act) to pay for necessary expenditures incurred due to the public health emergency that were not included in the County's budget and other more targeted funding, as well as \$437.0 million in Coronavirus Local Fiscal Recovery Funds through the American Rescue Plan Act.
+The County also received a direct allocation of \$94.8 million in Emergency Rental Assistance Program funding through CRRSAA and the American Rescue Plan Act.
 The County's Office of Performance, Strategy and Budget, Office of Emergency Management, and Finance and Business Operations Division have developed a coordinated approach to track County expenses and match them with available funding sources.
-As of August 15, 2021, the County has received sufficient funding from the CARES Act, the American Rescue Plan Act, FEMA support, and other federal and State funds to cover the County's direct costs for its COVID-19 pandemic response.
+As of February 15, 2022, the County has received sufficient funding from the CARES Act, CRRSAA, the American Rescue Plan Act, FEMA support, and other federal and State funds to cover the County's direct costs for its COVID-19 pandemic response.